mkarpoff/vim8-pack/README.md

 # vim8-pack
-Some simple tools to maintain and update git based packages for vim 8
+Some simple tools to maintain and update git based packages for vim 8.
+Development is ongoing so while it functions, there are bugs and changes that are ongoing.
+Feel free to open issues.
+I'll get to them as I can.

 ## How to install
 ### Recomended Way